JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-desk-for-minimalists.md

 ![](/assets/origin_of_idea_v2.png)

-W﻿ith my above-head-lightbulb at full brightness, I unpacked stiff's comment focusing on the Scrabble aspect.
+W﻿ith my above-head-lightbulb at full brightness, I unpacked SUL's comment focusing on the Scrabble aspect.
 I extracted requirements I wanted to solve for:

 1. A﻿ column with all words approved as per Scrabble guidelines ([thanks StackOverflow!](https://boardgames.stackexchange.com/questions/38366/latest-collins-scrabble-words-list-in-text-file))
 2. A﻿ column with each words' score value (Excel to the rescue!)